 Note to editors: Live Webcast of the Analyst Conference Call

-At 08:00 CEST on 30 April, you can listen to the Q1 2019 Results Analyst Conference Call with Chief Executive Officer Guillaume Faury and Chief Financial Officer Dominik Asam via www.airbus.com.
-The analyst call presentation can also be found on the company website.
+At 08:15 CEST on 29 July 2021, you can listen to the H1 2021 Results Analyst Conference Call with Chief Executive Officer Guillaume Faury and Chief Financial Officer Dominik Asam via the Airbus website https://www.airbus.com.
+The analyst call presentation can also be found on the website.
 A recording will be made available in due course.
 For a reconciliation of Airbus' KPIs to "reported IFRS" please refer to the analyst presentation.

 (Amounts in Euro)